01-edu/UX-UI/subjects/ux/lets-fight-harassment/problem-statement/README.md

 **Deliverables:**

-- 1 problem statement
-- 3 KPIs to measure the impact of the solution
+- A PDF document with one problem statement and 3 KPIs to measure the impact of the solution

 **Resources:**